 In addition to typical residents like turtles and alligators, the museum has a unique greenhouse called “The Swamp” that houses wetland plants.

 A sizable fossil collection, a close-up view of a local white-tailed deer, and details about Mississippi’s endangered species are all featured in the exhibit halls.

 The Discovery Room’s giant treehouses are perfect for kids to explore, and the 300-acre grounds’ nature trails are great for the whole family.

 Visitors can learn about the natural habitats and inhabitants of the state by visiting the 70,000-square-foot Mississippi Museum of Natural Science, a facility filled with historical artifacts and educational exhibits.

 This museum is concerned with protecting Mississippi’s natural environment, so it makes sense that they also have an outdoor center.

-Visiting the Mississippi Museum of Natural Science is one of the best things to do in Jackson, Mississippi.
+Visiting the Mississippi Museum of Natural Science is among Jackson, Mississippi’s best things to do.

 The ideal way to wrap up your trip is to wander along the nature paths while inhaling the clean air.

 Families and animal enthusiasts enjoy visiting the Jackson Zoo, which has more than 200 species of animals from five continents, including endangered species.